 HOW TO MEASURE YOUR DOG

-Three measurements are usually all that is required to work out what coat is the right size for your dog, or to order a custom size coat.
+Three measurements are usually all that is required to work out what coat is the right size for your dog.
+If ordering a custom sized coat I may require more measurements.

 Length (A), Girth (B), Neck Circumference (C).